This documentation is part of the "Projects with Books" initiative at zenOSmosis.

 Architecture Overview

-The WebSocket server is built on the Axum web framework and Tokio async runtime, providing a high-performance, concurrent RPC endpoint for storage operations.
-The server acts as a thin network wrapper around the DataStore, translating WebSocket messages into storage API calls.
+The WebSocket server is built directly on muxio-tokio-rpc-server and the Tokio async runtime, providing a high-performance, concurrent RPC endpoint for storage operations.
+The server acts as a thin network wrapper around DataStore, translating WebSocket RPC messages into storage API calls.

 graph TB